polsbca/job_board/README.md

 php artisan test   # or: composer test
 ```

+## Code of Conduct

+We are committed to fostering a welcoming and inclusive environment.
+Please review and follow the [Laravel Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct) when contributing to this project.

+## Security Vulnerabilities

+If you discover a security vulnerability within this application or in one of its dependencies, please open an issue or e-mail the maintainer at **security@example.com**.
+All reports will be promptly addressed.
+For vulnerabilities specific to the Laravel framework, you may also contact [Taylor Otwell](mailto:taylor@laravel.com).

+## License

+This Job Board application is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ---

 The remainder of this document contains the default Laravel README for reference.